amabdulr/CNWG/8-General_Writing_Guidelines.md

 ### 1. Understand the Rule
 - Summarize the purpose of this rule in your own words.
-- Describe how you will detect violations.
+- Consider how you will detect violations.

 ### 2. Plan
 - Think through your approach: What linguistic patterns, phrasing, or formatting will you search for?